itaysk/kube-conditioner/Readme.md

+# Notice - This is an experimentation project, use for education only

 # kube-conditioner

 kube-conditioner is a Kubernetes controller that allows you to define custom Kubernetes Pod conditions based on your own logic.